-3.2 Option 2 - Do not recommend to Council the adoption of the Social Value Strategy in the marketing of Council sites and subsequent assessment of offers.
+- 3.2 Option 2 - Do not adopt the Social Value Strategy in the marketing of Council sites and subsequent assessment of offers.
 This is not the recommended option as it will not give the Council the ability to assess interest in a site from the full range of developers and potentially lose out on the delivery of social value opportunities as their value cannot be quantified.